Funding opportunity

 • new interdisciplinary and cross-sector networks and partnerships that build the capacity of the research and innovation system to develop an inclusive understanding of the topic and bring together the skills and experience needed to advance communality and community participation research in the UK

-Applicants will develop and add to this agenda and can propose a title for this UKRI centre in line with the focus described here.
-Successful applicants will need to seek approval for a new title for this centre from the UKRI Creating Opportunities, Improving Outcomes Programme Board.
+You should propose a title for this UKRI centre in line with the focus described here.
+The successful team will need to seek approval for their submitted title from the UKRI Creating Opportunities, Improving Outcomes Programme Board, or come up with a new title if needed.

-We expect to fund a single centre through this funding opportunity.
+We expect to fund one single centre through this funding opportunity.

 Research challenges